Red Dead Online: Reception

 Red Dead Online received criticism at launch for its in-game currency rewards for activities, with players complaining they were too low for the cost of goods and upgrades.
 Some players calculated a single gold bar could take an estimated eight hours to earn in the game.
 Rockstar agreed to re-balance the game's economy following complaints.
 Similar complaints emerged about the griefing taking place in the game; Rockstar fixed these issues by making player visibility dependent on their proximity and behavior.
 The Verge reported several users who played as black characters had been targeted by griefers posing as Ku Klux Klan-inspired clans or slave catchers who often called them racial slurs.

-IGNs Luke Reilly praised the game's co-operative story missions, noting the player versus player modes typically have a skill imbalance.
-Reilly lauded the technical improvements made throughout the updates, though noted some remained.
-Matt Martin of VG247 found the game to be more enjoyable than Grand Theft Auto Online, from both a technical and gameplay perspective.
-Martin criticized some balancing issues, but attributed them to the beta status.
+Christian Just of GameStar felt Red Dead Online carried most of the strengths of the single-player, effectively fulfilling his childhood fantasy of cowboy life.
+Matt Martin of VG247 criticized some balancing issues but attributed them to the beta status, overall finding the game more enjoyable than Grand Theft Auto Online from both a technical and gameplay perspective.
 The Verge's Andrew Webster found Red Dead Online's battle royale mode more tense than games like Fortnite due to the smaller player count and slower playstyle.
+Official Xbox Magazine (OXM) named King of the Castle the best game mode.
 Kotaku's Heather Alexandra wrote Red Dead Online was "gamier" than its single-player counterpart, specifically in seeing the realistic towns transformed into deathmatch levels.
+IGN's Luke Reilly praised the game's co-operative story missions but noted the player versus player modes often have a skill imbalance.
 John Saavedra of Den of Geek criticized the simplicity of the story missions and wrote the free roam missions are a better way to "break up the monotony" of traversing the world.
-Christian Just of GameStar felt Red Dead Online carried most of the strengths of the single-player, effectively fulfilling his childhood fantasy of cowboy life.

 Red Dead Online was nominated for Best Multiplayer Game at the 2019 Golden Joystick Awards.
 Rockstar's parent company Take-Two Interactive reported the game hit peak players in December 2019 following the release of the Moonshiners update; this was surpassed in December 2020, which saw more new and returning players since the game's beta launch.